 Although there is flexibility in the major, there is also structure.
 It is important to understand that the following is only a model, not the norm, and not exactly how one's schedule should look.
 If a student is accelerated due to having college equivalent psychology courses in high school, this model still applies in basic structure and requirements, but the student may need to adjust the time frames.
-Whatever one's situation, it is important to take note of this model, and modify it if necessary.
+Whatever the situation, it is important to take note of this model, and modify it if necessary.

-The best strategy to successfully complete the psychology major in four years or less is to complete PSYC 111, 221, and 235 during one's first year and sophomore year.
+The best strategy to successfully complete the psychology major in four years or less is to complete PSYC 111, 221, and 235 during the first year and sophomore year.
 Then, take an even amount of psychology classes each semester until graduation (about 8 credits a semester your junior and senior years).

 PSYC 111: Introduction to Psychology (fall or spring)